 - Peer-to-peer and crowdfunding tools that put supporters in the fundraising driver’s seat

 If you’re interested in upgrading your online donation platform, think strategically about your options.
-Read reviews and testimonials and ask similar organizations for recommendations.
-Create a shortlist and request demos for your top options.
+Read reviews and testimonials and request demos for your top options.
 Make your final decision with the help of team members who will use the platform daily.

 2. Include a compelling reason to give.